gbroques/awesome-greek/README.md

 Roughly in order of most useful to least useful where "useful" is measured by:

-1. amount of Videos
+1. amount of videos
-2. quality of Videos
+2. quality of videos
 3. whether their videos are mostly in Greek
 4. and whether they inlcude both Greek and English subtitles.